 - Tantallon Castle in East Lothian

-Week 3 – 3 friends from Spain (3 days) – enjoyed themselves so much they didn’t have much time to write in our visitors’ book!
+Week 3 – 3 friends from Spain (3 days) – enjoyed themselves so much they want to come back again this year.
 Then a family of 4 with 2 teenagers from Leicester, UK

 The family had planned one show for each day, then were heading to the half-price hut and reading reviews to find out what else they wanted to see.
-They had chosen Craigwell Cottage because it was near to one of the principal venues for the Edinburgh Festival Fringe: Pleasance.
+They had chosen to stay in self catering in the Royal Mile because it was near to one of the principal venues for the Edinburgh Festival Fringe: Pleasance.
 During the rest of the year this is part of Edinburgh University, but has a good range of shows for all ages throughout the day, as well as courtyard bars and cafes where you can simply sit and soak up the atmosphere.

 August Bank Holiday weekend – 3 friends from Australia who had come to Edinburgh at the beginning and end of a 10-day tour of Scotland

 Highlights: these friends had arrived in August and attended the Royal Edinburgh Military Tattoo and visited some Harry Potter sights before embarking on a 10-day tour with Haggis Adventures.
-They then booked 4 nights at Craigwell Cottage at the end of their tour.
+They then booked 4 nights in self catering at the end of their tour.
 They arrived off the bus full of stories of the Jacobite Express (a.k.a the Hogwart’s Express), Tomb of the Eagles and many more places visited on their Haggis Adventures 10 day compass buster tour!

 They crammed a huge amount into their 4-day stay, including: